-Hotspots are places in Australia or safe travel zone countries where health officials have found a lot of people with COVID-19, or places that are at risk of a lot of COVID-19 infections.
-Hotspots are legally listed so that people travelling from those high-risk areas into Queensland can be identified.
+Hotspots are places in Australian states or territories other than Queensland, or in safe travel zone countries where health officials have found a lot of people with COVID-19, or places that are at risk of a lot of COVID-19 infections.
+Hotspots are legally listed so that we can identify people travelling into Queensland from those high-risk areas.